kuzzleio/kuzzle/doc/2/api/controllers/admin/load-securities/index.md

 Load roles, profiles and users into the storage layer.

-The roles, profiles and users definitions follow the same structure as in the body parameter of these corresponding API actions:
+The roles, profiles and users definitions follow the same structure as in the body parameter of their corresponding API actions:

  - [security:createRole](/core/2/api/controllers/security/create-role)
  - [security:createProfile](/core/2/api/controllers/security/create-profile)